The Spectacular Jihad of Taz Rahim

-The Spectacular Jihad of Taz Rahim is a 2015 crime drama film directed by Raghav Murali and produced by Zaki Hossain.
+The Spectacular Jihad of Taz Rahim is a 2015 Indian crime drama film directed by Raghav Murali and produced by Zaki Hossain.
 The film stars Rahsaan Noor, Monica Dogra, Kal Parekh, and Sorab Wadia in pivotal roles.
 The film is loosely inspired by true stories of the NYPD, FBI, and CIA's use of Muslim informants.
 The film was produced in English and in Hindi and premiered in the United States 15 April 2015.

 Plot

 Sabrina Jiwan is filming a news piece about a Muslim informant who was encouraged by the NYPD to entrap his victims.
 She proceeds to interview the informant, Taz Rahim, where he discloses his story.

 Six months earlier, Taz was a struggling rapper living in Jackson Heights, New York, an immigrant Bangladeshi neighborhood.
 To make ends meet he sells marijuana and is one day arrested by an undercover cop.
 Around the same time, Sabrina receives permission from Mo Khan to make a documentary about his congressional campaign.
 Later he is revealed to have impregnated his mistress.

 After spending a few days incarcerated, Taz meets with the undercover cop, whose real name is Nick Patel.
 Nick threatens to deport Taz unless he agrees to work as a Muslim informant.
 Taz proceeds to get involved with the neighborhood mosque under the guise that he is trying to turn his life around.
 While working with his new friends, Taz’s path collides with Sabrina's.
 On the recommendation of Ali Uncle, Sabrina decides to hire Taz as an intern for her documentary.

 As time passes on, discussions prompted by Taz concern his friends at the mosque.
 They decide to report to the NYPD and Nick Patel that they believe Taz is a terrorist planning a terror attack.
 News of accusation spreads through the community and Mo asks Sabrina to fire Taz from her documentary.
 Nick is also thinking about removing Taz from the operation after the embarrassment but Taz is able to convince Nick to give him one more chance.
 Taz then convinces Ali Uncle to talk to Mo about giving Taz another chance.
 In a private discussion, Mo requests Taz to murder his mistress.